parag1604/Linear-Models/README.md

 Test set performance: MSE 1.9524,  MAE 1.1995
 ```

-and alternatively the following for the kernelized version:
+And alternatively the following for the kernelized version:

 ```bash
 python linear_regression_sgd.py True
 ```

-After training: you should get plots like the following:
+After training, you should get plots like the following:
 Train             |  &nbsp;&nbsp;Val&nbsp;&nbsp;          |  &nbsp;Test&nbsp;
 :----:|:----:|:----:
 ![A plot showing how the model fits the data on the train set](static/sgd_1.png "Kernel SGD Train Fit")  |  ![A plot showing how the model fits the data on the validation set](static/sgd_2.png "Kernel SGD Valid Fit") |  ![A plot showing how the model fits the data on the test set](static/sgd_3.png "Kernel SGD Test Fit")